Cadillac Calais

+The Calais name would be reused for future models of other GM divisions: the Oldsmobile Cutlass Calais, Holden Calais (VE) and Holden Calais (VF).

 1965–1970

 In 1965, Calais tailfins were canted slightly downward, and sharp, distinct body lines were featured.
 The rear bumper was straight and the rear lamp clusters were vertical.
 The headlight pairs were vertical, permitting a wide grille.
 Side windows were curved and frameless.
 Perimeter frame construction allowed positioning of the engine forward in the frame, thus lowering the transmission hump and increasing interior room.
-The Calais was available as a 2- or 4-door hardtop as well as a "formal-roof" 4-door sedan, which was a hybrid with frameless, hardtop-like windows, but with a pillar between them.
+Like the De Ville, the Calais was available as a 2- or 4-door hardtop as well as a "formal-roof" 4-door sedan, which was a hybrid with frameless, hardtop-like windows, but with a pillar between them.